alegmarra/TpSeminario1/doc/draft_design.md

       Editions #?
       Discussion #?

-    class Proyect / Problem ? #Here, I don't know if a proyect is a solution or if it's the problem itself.
+    class Project / Problem ? #The project is the problem itself Description
-      Description
       FinishTime
       Code *